-Are you playing PUBG (PlayerUnknown’s Battlegrounds) or perhaps wanting to play it, and wondering what the best monitor for the game is?
+Are you playing PUBG (PlayerUnknown’s Battlegrounds) or perhaps wanting to play it, and wondering what is the best monitor for the game?

 If the answer to that question is yes, then continue reading this buying guide.
 This also applies to players who are playing Fortnite Battle Royale, as the games are similar.

 By using these monitors, you’ll be sure to gain a competitive edge over a lot of players.